kaihendry/frontend/README.md

 ## error: Error: url must be absolute and start with http:// or https://

-You `.env` file is almost not set up correctly.
+Your `.env` file is almost not set up correctly.